 This is a gallery of images that show some neat old Christmas greetings from old cards and postcards.
 There is something very special about these older images that I just love.
 They seem so special in their own way.
 I hope you enjoy viewing them, and I would love to hear what your favorite image is if you care to share that with me.

-Image 2 is so sweet, I love the what Louis Prang also did here.
-This is from the American Antiquarian Society, and is a great image of 19th century art.
-I think its such a pleasant and happy image.
-A Christmas card by Louis Prang.
+Image 2 is so sweet; I love the what Louis Prang also did here.
+This is from the American Antiquarian Society, and it is a great image of 19th century art.
+I think it's such a pleasant and happy image.
+Another Christmas card by Louis Prang.

 In image 5, we see another piece of art from Frances Brundage.
-It says the same thing the one in photo 5 said, simply, "A Merry Christmas."
-It is of a child like looking Santa taking toys out of a Santa Claus bag.
-Frances Brundage lived from 1854 - 1937.
+It simply says, "A Merry Christmas."
+It is of a childlike Santa taking toys out of a Santa Claus bag.
+Frances Brundage lived from 1854–1937.

+Image 7.
 This is an image from 1893, author unknown.
-What I do know is that it is a postcard from Florence Italy, in the Museo San Marco.
+What I do know is that it is a postcard from Florence, Italy, in the Museo San Marco.
 It was on sale at the Vickery Atkins and Torrey Art Gallery in San Francisco.
 A very beautiful angel, perfect for a Christmas card.

 It is that time of year when I am getting ready to do my own Christmas cards, and I just love that part of Christmas.
 I hope that sending Christmas cards through the postal service never ends, its such a joy.
 It is also beginning to get expensive with postage.
 I am trying to hold on to that as long as I can though.
 Merry Christmas to you!